nandabritto/Covid-19_vaccines/README.md

    + Mozilla Dev Tools

- Tested  for all available devices, webpage works well.
+ Tested for available devices, webpage works well.
 It is responsive as intended, with no page deformations.

  ## Accessibility tests